kkinnear/zprint/README.md

 ####  :key-color  <text style="color:#A4A4A4;"><small>nil</small></text>

 The value of `:key-color` is a map which relates keys that are 'constants' to a color in which to print that key.
 A constant is a keyword, string, or number.
-This way you can have some keys print in a color that is different from the color in which they would normally be printed based on their type.
+This way you can have some keys formatted in a color that is different from the color in which they would normally be formatted based on their type.
 It can go well with `:key-order [:key1 :key2 ...]` which is another way to distinguish a special key.
 You can place some keys at the front of the map and you can also adjust their colors to meet your needs.

+####  :key-value-color  <text style="color:#A4A4A4;"><small>nil</small></text>

+The value of `:key-value-color` is a map which relates keys (that don't have to be constants) to a color-map which is merged into the current color-map, and is used when formatting the __value__ of that key.
+This way you can have the values of some keys formatted in a color that is different from the color in which they would normally be formatted based on their type.

 ####  :key-depth-color  <text style="color:#A4A4A4;"><small>nil</small></text>